alexpacheco/lurc/slurm.md

 * The Scheduler or queuing system determines
     - The order jobs are executed
     - On which node(s) jobs are executed

+--- .class #id

+## How to run jobs

+* All compute intensive jobs are scheduled
+* Write a script to submit jobs to a scheduler
+  - need to have some background in shell scripting (bash/tcsh)
+* Need to specify
+   - Resources required (which depends on configuration)
+       - number of nodes
+       - number of processes per node
+       - memory per node
+   - How long do you want the resources
+       - have an estimate for how long your job will run
+   - Which queue to submit jobs
+       - SLURM uses the term _partition_ instead of _queue_